RyanBayne/TwitchPress/readme.txt

 Please configure and submit the Permissions Scopes view to initiate new scope settings.

 == Changelog ==
-= 1.5.1 NOT RELEASED =
+= 1.5.1 =
-* DEV = BugNet activation switch removed.
+* DEV - BugNet activation switch removed.
 Individual handler switches should be used to reduce logging activity.
+* DEV - Deleted debug class file after migrating functions to core files.
+* DEV - Error dumps are now done in footer to prevent header output errors.
+* DEV - Final step in setup wizard updated with links and "Contact Ryan" changed to "Support".
+* DEV - Example redirect URL in setup wizard is now based on the actual site domain using get_site_url().

 = 1.5.0 =
 * FIX - If BugNet is deactivated it causes error in the Twitch API because the library is not included within the core file if BugNet switched off.